 TURC is comprised of exceptional students who desire to conduct significant scholarly research.
 The primary requirement is obtaining the commitment of a faculty mentor.

 How do I find a faculty mentor?

 Express your interest to TURC Associate Director Nona Charleston.
 Regrettably, the program cannot always accommodate even highly qualified students due to the substantial time commitment required of faculty.

 What about summer funding?

-Specifics differ between the Henry Kendall College of Arts and Sciences, the Collins College of Business, and the College of Engineering and Natural Sciences, but in general TURC will provide funding for at least one summer for students who wish to conduct work on TURC related projects.
+Specifics differ between the colleges, but in general, TURC will provide funding for at least one summer for students who wish to conduct work on TURC-related projects.
 In order to receive funding for summer research, students must maintain a minimum GPA of 3.0.